 In undertaking electron microprobe analysis (EMPA), sample preparation (Fig. 7) and probe operating conditions are critically important in deriving accurate and robust data, especially for glass which normally requires a defocussed beam to minimise volatilisation of Na and K (Froggatt 1992; Hunt and Hill, 1996, 2001; Turney et al., 2004; Lowe, 2011).
-Appropriate standards must be checked (analysed) frequently and there is now a general requirement for analyses of such standards to be published alongside new EMPA data (e.g., Westgate et al., 2008).
-A revised set of protocols for microprobing glass (and reporting such analyses) was published by Kuehn et al. (2011) following an intensive interlaboratory comparison exercise in 2010-2011.
-Glass EMPA analyses are usually normalized (summed to 100%, most of the deficit being attributable to water) to enable valid comparisons of analyses.
-Some consider that such normalization can 'cover up' poor data (low totals), and should therefore not be undertaken (e.g., Pollard et al., 2006).
-Recently, Hayward (2012) has developed robust protocols that enable the routine use of narrow beam diameters of 5 μm, and as low as 3 μm, without loss of Na.
-Such a development is extremely important because it enables many fine-grained samples to be analysed from wider, more distal geographic locations than previously, it reduces or prevents bias in data collection because most or all shards in a sample can be analysed, it enables more shards that are vesicular or microlite-rich (such as occur frequently in andesitic or basaltic tephras) to be analysed than previously possible, and EPMA data acquisition is more easily automated and hence potentially more cost-effective (Hayward, 2012).
+However, Hayward (2012) and Hall and Hayward (2014) have developed robust protocols that enable the routine use of narrow beam diameters of 5 $\mu$ m, and as low as 3 $\mu$ m, without loss of Na.
+Such a development is extremely important because it enables many fine-grained samples to be analysed from wider, more distal geographic locations than previously, it reduces or prevents bias in data collection because most or all shards in a sample can be analysed, it enables more shards that are vesicular or microlite-rich (microlites are tiny mineral inclusions and can occur frequently in andesitic or basaltic glasses, and also in rhyolitic glasses) to be analysed than previously possible, and EPMA data acquisition is more easily automated and hence potentially more cost-effective (Hayward, 2012; Hall and Hayward, 2014; see also Pearce et al., 2014).